meherafrozantar/Hotel-Management-System/README.md

 # Hotel-Management-System
-Trying to build up a hotel management system IN Java (JFrame, MySQL Database)
+Trying to build up a hotel management system in Java (JFrame, MySQL Database)